 Find ways to show how previous jobs make you a desirable massage therapy employee.
-For instance, If your past positions were as a retail sales clerk and a receptionist at a medical clinic, you could describe experience as:
+For instance, If your past positions were as a retail sales clerk and a receptionist at a medical clinic, you could describe the experience as:

 - Customer relationship skills: Handled customer complaints in a positive manner.
-Communicated effectively to help customers find information they needed.
+Communicated effectively to help customers find the information they needed.
 Learned to communicate in a way that helped put people at ease who were under stress.

-- Organizational skills: Set up system that improved productivity by 15 percent by streamlining filing, mail and telephone callback job functions.
+- Organizational skills: Set up a system that improved productivity by 15 percent by streamlining filing, mail and telephone callback job functions.

 - Inventory management: Responsible for maintaining supplies at all cashiers' stations, which supported a high level of customer service and cashier efficiency.